google-deepmind/mujoco_playground/mujoco_playground/_src/manipulation/aloha/s2r/README.md

 ### Aloha Deployment Setup

 For deployment, the ONNX policy is executed on the Aloha robot using a custom fork of [OpenPI](https://github.com/Physical-Intelligence/openpi) along with the Interbotix Aloha ROS packages.
+Acknowledgements to Kevin Zakka, Laura Smith and the Levine Lab for robot deployment setup!